 After another 5 or 10 minutes, the cranberries will have all burst and completely broken down.
 The sauce will thicken and turn to a jam-like consistency.

-Once it reaches this stage, remove the cinnamon, cardamom, anise and ginger.
-Transfer the cranberries to a heatproof bowl and allow to cool completely before either serving or refrigerating.
 And if you’re looking for another great side for Thanksgiving, check out my recipe for green beans & mushrooms with crispy shallots!

 - 225g (8oz) fresh cranberries